 Graphic design is the art of visual communication.
 In a profession that combines artistic talent, typography and computer knowledge, graphic designers are challenged every day to communicate using a variety of media.
 In PCC’s Graphic Design program, we offer you the opportunity to acquire the skills you need to enter a highly competitive and rewarding career.

 Our class work is designed to simulate industry situations and standards.
 Compared to similar programs, ours is unique in that it doesn’t require a portfolio of artistic material to be accepted.
 Instead, we require students to complete three core courses in the first term with a “B” grade or better in order to qualify for the program and gain experience in graphic design.

 Students must complete the three program prerequisite classes of GD 120, GD 114, and GD 101 with a B or higher before they are given permission to enter the Graphic Design course program sequence beginning Winter of 2015.
 GD 101 and GD 114 will only be offered Fall term 2014; enrollment is based on priority registration times.
 Please refer to the PCC Academic Calendar for more information about registration times.

 - Begin with the Portland Community College Admissions process.
 Visit a PCC Orientation Center if you need extra help!

 - Read the information in the graphic design new student information packet.

 - Attend an information session.
 Most students find this session answers all their questions and provides the information needed to make educational decisions.
-The following group advising sessions are located on the Sylvania Campus.
-These sessions are intended for students interested in the program for Summer/Fall of 2013.
-No RSVP required.
+All sessions are located at the Sylvania Campus, no RSVP is required.

 - Take the COMPASS placement test in reading, writing and math.
 OR: If you wish to have credits from other schools transferred, your transcripts will need to be evaluated by the PCC Student Records Department.